Cherreads

 A second guard collapsed to the ground.

-The assassin did not waste time.
+The assassin did not hesitate.

 Did not show emotion.